A Scalable Generative Graph Model with Community Structure: Numerical Comparisons

 \paragraph{Clustering coefficients} The clustering coefficients per degree for the original graphs and the models are shown in \FigsTwo{ca-HepTh-dd}{soc-Epinions1-cc}.
-The SKG graph model has no inherent mechanism for closing triangles and creating community structure.
+The SKG graph model has no inherent mechanism for closing triangles and creating a community structure.
 Though a few triangles may close at random, they are insufficient for the SKG-generated graph to match the clustering coefficients in the real data.
-The situation for CL is similar to that for SKG --- there is no reason for wedges to close.
+The situation for Chung-Lu is similar to that for SKG --- there is no reason for wedges to close.
 BTER, on the other hand, provides a much closer match to the real data.

 \paragraph{Eigenvalues of adjacency matrix} We show the top 50 leading eigenvalues (in magnitude) of the adjacency matrix in \FigsTwo{ca-HepTh-eigs}{soc-Epinions1-eigs}.
-BTER is a much closer match to the real data --- especially the first few eigenvalues.
+BTER provides a much closer match to the real data --- especially the first few eigenvalues.
 Under certain circumstances, matching the degree distribution should produce a match in eigenvalues \cite{MiPa02}.
-However, we conjecture that graphs with community structure require that triangle structure also be matched to obtain a good fit for the eigenvalues.
+However, based on the observation that the eigenvalues of a graph with community structure are larger than those of the Chung-Lu graph with the same degree distribution, we conjecture that graphs with community structure require that triangle structure also be matched to obtain a good fit for the eigenvalues.